 Mildred had been brutally raped in the same room where the pornographic pictures had been found two years earlier.
 Since investigators were reasonably certain that the same killer had committed the murders, the media jumped on the story.
 Tips began to pour in, and although most of them were worthless, one pointed authorities towards Melvin Rees.

-Detectives found evidence that linked Rees to the slayings of four other young women in the Maryland area as well.
+Detectives also found evidence that linked Rees to the slayings of four other young women in the Maryland area as well, although he was never convicted in those cases.
 Rees was tried in February 1961 for the murder of Margaret Harold and in September 1961 for the murders of the Jackson family; he was convicted of both and sentenced to death.
 His sentence was commuted to life imprisonment in 1972, and he died in prison from heart failure in 1995.